carpio-ucv/Data-Week/chapter3.md

 In some occasions we need to transform our data from long- to wide-format

-data is pretty straightforward, going from long- to wide-format data can take a bit more thought.
-It usually involves some head scratching and some trial and error for all but the simplest cases.
-Let’s go through some examples.

 we’ll explore the dcast function.

 Let’s take the long-format airquality data and cast it into some different wide formats.
 To start with, we’ll recover the same format we started with and compare the two.